 You may be reading this and thinking, "I'm smart enough to not use free public Wi-Fi, especially when I'm traveling."

 But what about when that public Wi-Fi comes with a password?
 It's easy to be lulled into believing that your connection will be safe when you are required to log in with a password, as in a hotel, or when you are paying a couple of bucks for a temporary connection, like at an airport.

-"Passwords that are used are usually either shared or are easily guessable," said Daniel Miessler, practice principal at HP Fortify.
+"Passwords that are used are usually either shared or are easily guessable," said Daniel Miessler, director of advisory services at IOActive.
 "Also, many networks use encryption that can be broken even if you don't have the password."

 The truth is that vacation time is prime time for cybercriminals.
 Many people are already too lax about information-security practices in their everyday lives.
 But while they're on vacation, not only are they not doing enough to secure their devices, but they may also think their temporary accommodations are as safe as their homes.

 For travelers, the trick to securing information and devices is to understand where the dangers lurk and how to avoid them.

 The best place to begin your secure vacation is at home.
 Meghan Kelly, content marketing manager at San Francisco-based mobile-security provider Lookout, suggests that travelers download movies, music and books, and conduct all necessary financial transactions, on their home networks before leaving for vacation.